elugens/hello-javascript/docs/general-javascript-questions/generators-advance-interation/generators.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, you can use "this" within a generator function, but it's discouraged since generator functions are intended to be used with "new" or "call/apply" methods.<br />
+  <div><strong>Interview Response:</strong> Yes, you can use "this" within a generator function, but it's discouraged since generator functions are intended to be used with "new" or "call/apply" methods.
   </div>
   </div>
 </details>